komodo108/Hack-The-Bubble-2/README.md

 # Hack-The-Bubble-2

-Code for the 2nd Hack The Bubble!
+### Motivation
+Project for Hack the Bubble 2018 - done in 12 hours